BloodMoonDS/BloodMoonDS/README.md

 ![i Think i love u](art/bloodiey-furry-love.png).
 ![mordido un perro](art/bloodiey-furry-lovedog.png).

-its not the best but i tried
+its not the best but I tried

+NOTE: I'm still a newbie so dont be mad at me.